-- c. more than one degree at UK Bachelors, Masters and/or Doctoral level (or equivalent under UK NARIC) of classification as given in 2 a. and/or 2 b.
-The degrees must in combination successfully meet the Society's standard for a Graduate Statistician as mentioned above [to be evidenced by copies of transcripts, degree certificates, module / unit descriptions including learning outcomes and candidate's dissertation / research project (or equivalent)]; - 3.
+c.
+The candidate holds more than one degree at UK Bachelors, Masters level and/or Doctorate level (or equivalent under UK NARIC) of classification as given in 2 a. and/or 2 b.
+Normally, the degrees will include in their titles either "Statistics" or "Mathematics".
+The degrees must in combination successfully map against the Society's standards for qualifications framework level 6 or 7 [to be evidenced by copies of transcripts, degree certificates, module / unit descriptions including learning outcomes and candidate's dissertation / research project (or equivalent)];

-The Society's Graduate Diploma [this award can be verified from the Society's records].
-Exceptionally, where an applicant has partially completed the Graduate Diploma but does not hold the award, they may submit evidence of further study that successfully meet the Society's standard for a Graduate Statistician as mentioned above. [to be evidenced by a copy of module/unit descriptions and award letters for any further study].
+The candidate holds the Society's Graduate Diploma [to be evidenced by a copy of the transcript and certificate].
+Exceptionally, where the candidate has partially completed the Graduate Diploma but does not hold the award, they may submit evidence of further study that must successfully map against the module syllabi of the Society's Graduate Diploma (as at May 2017) for any modules the candidate did not complete [to be evidenced by a copy of module / unit descriptions and award letters for any further study].